ristoxxx/HomeDasboard/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/ristoxxx/ristoxxx.github.io)

-# HomeDasboard
+# HomeDashboard

 This is quickly drafted dashboard for my private use to easily access most used information related to my home location at Helsinki, Finland.
-Dasboard is optimized for mobile use.
+Dasboard is only optimized for mobile use.

 Dashboard includes HSL my stop displays display for the nearest tram stops thowards city center.
 You can make your own at **omatnaytot.hsl.fi**